-Microbial contaminants - such as viruses and bacteria, which may come from septic systems, agricultural livestock operations, and wildlife.
+Microbial contaminants - such as viruses and bacteria, which may come from sewerage treatment plants, septic systems, agricultural livestock operations, and wildlife.

-Inorganic contaminants - such as salts and metals, which can be naturally-occurring or result from stormwater runoff or domestic wastewater discharges, and farming.
+Inorganic contaminants - such as salts and metals, which can be naturally-occurring or result from stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, minong or farming.

-Pesticides and herbicides - which may come from a variety of sources such as agriculture, stormwater runoff, and residential uses.
+Pesticides and herbicides - which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.

-Organic chemical contaminants - including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production and can also come from gas stations, stormwater runoff, and septic systems.
+Organic chemical contaminants - including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production and can also come from gas stations, urban stormwater runoff, and septic systems.